LWJGL/lwjgl3/doc/README.md

 * File &gt; Project Structure &gt; Project &gt; choose or create the Project SDK
 * If you haven't used the init-wiki target, either ignore the VCS errors, or go to Settings &gt; Version Control &gt; remove the missing directories from the list of VCS roots.

 LWJGL also comes with an **Eclipse** project.
 Copy the project files from the [eclipse](https://github.com/LWJGL/lwjgl3/tree/master/config/ide/eclipse) folder into the root directory and open it as an Eclipse file.
-There's also a Kotlin plugin for Eclipse available now, see [Getting Started with Eclipse](http://kotlinlang.org/docs/tutorials/getting-started-eclipse.html).
+There's also a Kotlin plugin for Eclipse available now, see [IDEs for Kotlin development](https://kotlinlang.org/docs/kotlin-ide.html#eclipse).

 LWJGL does also provide a project for **Netbeans**.
 You have to copy the *nbproject* folder into the root directory.
 Afterwards you can open it as NetBeans project.